hidetoxic/kuroko/README.md

 ## Why

-Kuroko,is "黒子" in Japanese,the supporter of the majesty,do everything in shadow.
+Kuroko("黒子" in Japanese),is the supporter of the Japanese Samurai,and do everything in shadow to help the master.

 ## What is